As the Director of Programs for the Treefrog Accelerator, Laurie is helping to push the Accelerator to new heights.

 As a kid, Laurie was a competitive equestrian in both riding and driving, competing all over Ontario.
 She rode every weekend with the “Baker Riding Club”, going for a hack in what was Joker’s Hill (formally owned by Murray Koffler, now by the University of Toronto).

 Descended from a family of farmers, political reformers, and civil servants, her family has fed and led the region.
 With a love for the land, her family was once known for breeding prize-winning Percheron draft horses.

-She travelled alone to Denmark at 15 and later to Paris where she spent days in the Louvre sitting and writing in the Marly Court amongst the marble statues.
-She later visited the Musée d’Orsay and marvelled at Millet’s The Angelus, a print of which hung in her grandmother’s hallway.
+She’s a seasoned solo traveller, making her way alone to Denmark at 15 and later to Paris where she spent days in the Louvre sitting and writing in the Marly Court amongst the marble statues.

 Laurie has an undergraduate, Masters, and Ph.D. in Anthropology.
 She attended Western University for her Masters where her thesis focussed on Canadian Multicultural Policy and integration strategies through an analysis of the international Metropolis Project and its funding of social science research for policy development.
 Her work traced the links between research and funding through the lens of shifting governmental perspectives around immigration and settlement.

 Laurie completed a Ph.D. in Social Anthropology, with a focus that bridges economic anthropology, science and technology studies, and the anthropology of religion.
 She finished her dissertation while her children were small, while working full time, supported by numerous scholarships.